-The monument to Reverend Horatio Howell is in downtown Gettysburg at the foot of the steps of the Christ Lutheran Church on Chambersburg Street.
-(39.830824° N, 77.232592° W; Google map)
+The monument to Reverend Horatio Howell is at the foot of the steps of the Christ Lutheran Church on Chambersburg Street in Gettysburg.
+It was dedicated in 1889.

-During the chaotic retreat through the town after the collapse of the Union lines on July 1st, Reverend Howell was killed while visiting wounded in the church, which had been turned into a hospital.
-According to the most likely story, Reverend Howell, wearing a Union officer’s uniform complete with sword, was ordered to surrender his weapon by a passing Confederate.
-Howell tried to explain that he was a noncombatant and did not need to give up his weapon but the Confederate, in the midst of an afternoon of intense fighting, was in no mood to argue.
+Reverend Howell was killed on the afternoon of July 1 as the Union 1st Corps was retreating through the streets of Gettysburg.
+He was visiting wounded and helping the medical staff in the Christ Lutheran Church, which had been turned into a hospital.
+According to the most likely story, Reverend Howell was wearing a Union officer’s uniform complete with sword.
+He was ordered to surrender his weapon by a passing Confederate.
+Reverend Howell tried to explain that he was a noncombatant and did not need to give up his weapon.
+But the Confederate, in the middle of an afternoon of intense fighting, was in no mood to argue and shot him dead.

 Rev. Horatio S. Howell